 Make the most out of your Dotonbori Visit!

-Dotonbori is a really fun place to stop by and walk around.
-It is really close to Namba and Shinsaibashi too, so if you have time it's worth checking out.
-Hope you have a great time at Dotonbori!
+Dotonbori is a really fun place to walk around!
+It is really close to Namba and Shinsaibashi Staions, too, so if you have time, those area are also worth checking out.
+Hope you have a great time in Dotonbori and in Osaka!

 While you are in Osaka...